SwedbankPay/swedbank-pay-design-guide-jekyll-theme/products/checkout-v3-dev/starter/seamless-view.md

 You are in charge of how the delivery options are displayed.
 This is how they appear in our demoshop.

-![screenshot of the seamless view checkin mixed and delivery options][checkin-delivery-options-mixed]

 For digital products only contact details will be shown.

-![screenshot of the seamless view checkin digital and delivery options][checkin-delivery-options-digital]

 When the payer chooses a delivery option, you can `PATCH` the payment order and open the payment menu.
 The payer can then proceed with the purchase.

-{:.text-center}
-![screenshot of the starter implementation seamless view payment menu][seamless-payment-menu-starter]

 Once a purchase is complete, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.